Sexually transmitted diseases (STDs)

 Treatments and drugs

-STIs caused by bacteria are generally easy to treat.
+STIs caused by bacteria are generally easier to treat.
 Viral infections can be managed but not always cured.
 If you're pregnant and have an STI, prompt treatment can prevent or reduce the risk of infection of your baby.
 Treatment usually consists of one of the following, depending on the infection.

 Partner notification and preventive treatment